What many visitors don't know, though? Koh Tao attractions go beyond PADI diving certifications and immersions!

 - Island Muay Thai on Haad Sairee offers both shows and training, from beginner to advanced levels and for both men and women.

-- Monsoon Gym (also in Sairee), however, is a full-sized Western-style fitness center that not only offers Muay Thai, but also MMA and traditional boxing training–in addition to daily Gladiator high-intensity workouts.
+- Monsoon Gym (also in Sairee), however, is a full-sized Western-style fitness center that offers not only Muay Thai, but also MMA and traditional boxing training–in addition to daily Gladiator high-intensity workouts.

 Sample Koh Tao's Finest Seafood–Or Go Vegan